-SHORELINE STRUCTURE - An accessory structure located within 50 feet of Skaneateles Lake line or within the 100-year flood hazard area around Skaneateles Lake.
-See § 148-7-1K.
+A. An allowed onshore structure is an accessory structure located on land within 50 feet of Skaneateles Lake line or within the 100-year flood hazard area around Skaneateles Lake.
+Examples include but not limited to a deck, patio, storage building.